linkmalloc/proudbisayabai.ph/_posts/2026-07-11-onda-fit-seals-partnership-with-the-wonggoys-expan.md

-“It’s an honor to partner with people who really speak for the community,” one of the band members said, noting the group’s roots as homegrown Cebuano artists partnering with a homegrown platform.
+“It’s an honor to partner with people who really speak for the community,” Gabe said, noting the group’s roots as homegrown Cebuano artists partnering with a homegrown platform.
 Onda Fit’s team echoed the sentiment, saying the partnership reflects “Cebuano craftsmanship and artistry” with ambitions for the sport and the brand to reach a bigger stage.